This is our review of the best harness for small dogs in the UK.

 Final Thoughts and Top Pick

-Hopefully, this guide and top tips to the best small dog harnesses has helped when it comes to shopping for the best pet harness for your canine companion, with such a vast range of options to choose from, whether you need a harness for anxious dogs or an active dog or one that pulls you are guaranteed to find one that suits your requirements.
+Hopefully, this guide and top tips to the best small dog harnesses has helped when it comes to shopping for the best pet harness for your canine companion, with such a vast range of options to choose from, whether you need an anxious dog harness or an active dog or one that pulls you are guaranteed to find one that suits your requirements.

 We love the Julius K9 Powerharness and going by the reviews, many dog walkers agree; it’s easy to use, protects your dog’s neck and is by far one of the best dog harnesses for small dogs.

 What did you think of our small dog harness choices?
 Are there any we’ve missed?
+You can also view other training supplies for dogs and the best car seat for small dogs to add more safety to your dog when travelling.
 We love hearing from our readers, so feel free to connect on our social media channels and show us what small harness you have.